ConorReynolds/ConorReynolds.github.io/botc-script-tool/README.md

 Either import the script using the import JSON button on the top right, or start typing characters into the text box.
 Pressing Enter will immediately add the currently underlined character.
-Alternatively you can click any entry listed.
+Alternatively, you can use the sidebar.

+If you want to search through characters’ ability text rather than their names, prefix the query with ‘has:’.
+Try things like has:learn align, has:mad, has:you start knowing, has:drunk, has:poison, etc.

 ### Removing Characters